BlockWorksCo/Articles/LowPower.md

 * Store any required data in the most appropriate place (RAM?, EEPROM?, FLASH?)
 * Setup trigger events for the next wake-period.
 * Enter low-power-mode or turn off.
+* Timeouts need to be short and appropriate.
+Think what condition you're trying to catch.
+You don't want to stay awake waiting for an event that will never happen.

 # Application-level design for low-power systems